docpad-archive/documentation/Roadmap.md

 ### Financial Support / Bookings

-If you would like to provide financial support for NowPad or would like to book Benjamin to continue working on NowPad, here are the usual options:
+If you would like to provide financial support for DocPad or would like to book Benjamin to continue working on NowPad, here are the usual options:

 - **Donations**<br/>Donate money to Benjamin Lupton without any expectations